RiccardoScott1/postgres_text/article.md

 The `ts_rank` function is useful for general-purpose ranking based on term frequency.
 The following query selects the top 10 most relevant documents for a search involving the terms *neutrino* or *dark matter*, using `ts_rank` to sort the results:

+# ---- COMMENT: maybe just add a comment that `,` performs a cross-join for those not from pg background ----

 ```sql
 SELECT title, ts_rank(textsearch, query) AS rank